MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

   - `[ExpiredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[IsExtended <Boolean?>]`: Indicates whether the access package assignment is extended.
 Read-only.
   - `[Schedule <IMicrosoftGraphRequestSchedule>]`: requestSchedule
-  - `[Target <IMicrosoftGraphAccessPackageSubject>]`: accessPackageSubject
+  - `[Target <IMicrosoftGraphAccessPackageSubject1>]`: accessPackageSubject
   - `[TargetId <String>]`: The ID of the subject with the assignment.
 Read-only.

-ANSWERS <IMicrosoftGraphAccessPackageAnswer\[]>: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
+ANSWERS <IMicrosoftGraphAccessPackageAnswer[]>: Answers provided by the requestor to accessPackageQuestions asked of them at the time of request.
   - `[AnsweredQuestion <IMicrosoftGraphAccessPackageQuestion>]`: accessPackageQuestion
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: ID of the question.